NatLabRockies/DEMOS/docs/source/pages/intro.md

 ## 1. Installation

 ### Docker Compose (recommended)
-The latest docker image for demos is stored in `ghcr.io/nrel/demos:latest`.
-The input data and configuration file are fed to the container through volumes.
-Alternatively, we provide a `docker-compose` workflow that can be used.
+The latest docker image for demos is stored in `ghcr.io/NatLabRockies/demos:latest`.
+The input data and configuration file are fed to the container through volumes ([more info about Docker volumes](https://docs.docker.com/engine/storage/volumes/)).
+We provide a `docker-compose` workflow that can be used to make the process of mounting volumes easier.

 #### Prepare the configuration file and data folder

+Run the following command in the Terminal App (MacOS) or Command Prompt/PowerShell (Windows):

 ```bash
 # Create a directory where to run DEMOS from